 Initial Phase – Do You Have the Vision and the Right Team?

 What they’re looking for is the team.
 Is there any tension between the team?
-Is there any risk of political backstabbing between the team?
+Are there any risks of political backstabbing between the team?

-Is the team experienced enough to take their hard-earned money and have a reasonable chance of making that startup capital into two, three, four, ten times more profit with they just squander it and lose and waste it?
+Is the team experienced enough to invest their hard-earned money and turn a profit?
 So I think those are the main things that the initial investors are looking for to see, because there’s no product yet, there’s no real anything.